falcosecurity/evolution/examples/nodejs-bad-rest-api/README.md

-This example shows how a server could have a poorly designed API that allowed a client to execute arbitrary programs on the server, and how that behavior can be detected using Sysdig Falco.
+This example shows how a server could have a poorly designed API that allowed a client to execute arbitrary programs on the server, and how that behavior can be detected using Falco.

 `server.js` in this directory defines the server.
 The poorly designed API is this route handler: